 - 1. 36 CFR 800.3(a) Determine whether the undertaking is a type of activity that has the potential to cause effects on Historic Properties. - 2.
 36 CFR 800.3(e) Solicit public comment and involvement. - 3.
 36 CFR 800.3 Identify additional consulting parties who should be invited to participate in the undertakings covered by this Agreement. - 4.
-36 CFR 800.4(a) and (b) Determine and document, in consultation with the SHPO, the scope of identification efforts and level of effort, including the undertaking's area of potential effect (APE). - 5.
+36 CFR 800.4(a) and (b) Determine and document, in consultation with the SHPO, the

+- scope of identification efforts and level of effort, including the undertaking's area of potential effect (APE). - 5.
 36 CFR 800.4 In consultation with the SHPO, identify Historic Properties within the APE included in or eligible for listing in the NRHP. - 6.
 36 CFR 800.5(a)(1) In consultation with SHPO, determine whether Historic Properties may be affected by the undertaking by applying the criteria of adverse effect. - 7.
 36 CFR 800.6 In consultation with the Lead Federal Agency, the SHPO, the ACHP (if it has chosen to participate), and any other consulting parties address any adverse effects through the development of avoidance, minimization, and mitigation measures and if needed, the development, circulation, and execution of a MOA, as appropriate. - 8.
-Provide the Lead Federal Agency copies of all correspondence sent out on its behalf (e.g., letters to SHPO or Tribes). - C. GDOT, in consultation with the Federal Agencies, the ACHP, and the SHPO, have developed a Cultural Resources Manual containing guidance on how to implement this Agreement, specifically, how the agencies will coordinate and consult on GDOT projects.
-The Cultural Resources Manual must be completed and approved by the Signatories prior to implementation of this Agreement.
-A table of contents for the manual is included in Appendix A. The manual will be made publicly available via GDOT's Cultural Resources website.
+Provide the Lead Federal Agency copies of all correspondence sent out on its behalf (e.g. letters to SHPO or Tribes). - C. GDOT, in consultation with the Federal Agencies, the ACHP, and the SHPO, will develop a manual containing guidance on how to implement this Agreement, specifically, how the agencies will coordinate and consult on GDOT projects.
+The Cultural Resources Manual must be completed and approved by the Federal Agencies prior to implementation of this Agreement.
+A table of contents for the manual is included in the Appendix.
+The manual will be made publicly available via GDOT's Cultural Resources website.
 GDOT will ensure that their staff and consultants act consistently with the procedures contained therein.
-The Cultural Resources Manual establishes the framework for the implementation of GDOT's Environmental Procedures Manual Guidebooks (EPM), (available via GDOT's Website) which outline the survey and documentation requirements for GDOT's Cultural Resources Staff and/or consultants. - D. GDOT's Cultural Resources Manual may be revised or amended from time to time.
-Any changes to the Cultural Resources Manual must be agreed upon in writing by the FHWA, Corps, SHPO, ACHP, and GDOT, and, upon approval, published on GDOT's Cultural Resources website.
-Such changes shall not be considered an amendment subject to Stipulation XIV.
-Additionally, document templates included in Appendix H of the Cultural Resource Manual may be updated as needed and will not be considered an amendment to the Cultural Resources Manual or the Agreement subject to Stipulation XIV.
+The Cultural Resources Manual establishes the framework for the implementation of GDOT's Environmental Procedures Manual (EPM), specifically, Chapter 5, Section 3 of the EPM (available via GDOT's Cultural Resources Website) which outlines the survey and documentation requirements for GDOT's Cultural Resources Staff and/or consultants. - D. GDOT's Cultural Resources Manual may be revised or amended from time to time.
+Any changes to the Cultural Resources Manual must be agreed upon in writing by FHWA, the Corps, SHPO, ACHP, and GDOT, and, upon approval, published on GDOT's Cultural Resources website.
+Such changes shall not be considered an amendment subject to Stipulation XII.